brimstone-org/FishingDemo/README.md

 - click in the water to launch your line
 - click in the water again to pull back your line
 - follow the stats at the top for performance update
+- ALL of the scripts, assets, animations and so on that I've made are inside the _BrimstoneGames folder.
+Anything outside that is third party assets.

   Time spent: ~ 10 hours